celinekoe/industrial_organisation/report/draft2.md

 ### In The Shadow Of The Great Stagnation

-If there has been a rise in fundamentally unsound hype, we might speculate its causes:
-- (...)

-For our purposes, we do not have to (...)

 Other literature provide useful context for interpretation of hype.
 Well-founded hype, directed on the basis on highly technical feasibility studies such as in the DARPA neural computing report should not be treated the same as speculative hype with weak empirical basis.
 It is difficult to evaluate whether a technology will ultimately prove fruitful and when - five decades passed between the Lighthill report declaring the failure of AI research and the public release of ChatGPT 3.5 - but it should not be impossible to determine WeWork was fundamentally a real-estate company and Uber was fundamentally a taxi-service company, with fundamentally the same cost structures [What's Behind Technological Hype, 2019].
 Technology does not have to be 'soft' to be overhyped.
 Hyperloops [The Hyperloop Is Dead For Real This Time], which are faster but more expensive than already expensive high-speed magnetic levitation trains, provide an example of overhyped 'hard' technology and a regular reminder that 'better' technologies do not necessarily justify their added costs [This plane could cross the Atlantic in 3.5 hours.
 Why did it fail?, 2016].